PoC-dev/asterisk-translate-clid/README.md

 - You installed TMKMAKE according to the instructions in QUSRTOOL/QATTINFO.TMKINFO.
 If that library is not found, you need to install the "example programs" available on your install media.
-- The initial, empty PF must be manually created
+- The initial, empty PF must be manually created.
 - There must be a SRC PF called BLDTMSTMPS.
 This is required to track time stamps of changing files, such as PFs and LFs.
+- The existence of a CMDCTI menu source is assumed.
+This is not part of this project, though.

 **Note!** You need to create the physical files first, because they are referenced in the programs.
 When the objects don't exist and you try to compile